akx/babel/docs/installation.rst

     $ pip install Babel

-A few seconds later and you are good to go.
+A few seconds later you are good to go.

 System-Wide Installation
 ------------------------